On this page

 - Scroll down to Options

-- Change the value for Allow Solving with our SmartIDE to Never use SmartIDE
+- Change the value for Allow Solving with our SmartIDE to Always use SmartIDE or Never use SmartIDE

 What are the benefits of SmartIDE over using a desktop IDE?